 After beeing a freelancer for several years Tobias joined 2011 Sitewards as CTO.

-He recognized very fast that the job in a full management position is some kind of different then developers think of.
+He recognized very fast that the job in a full management position is some kind of different than developers think of it.

 In this talk he talks about challenges and problems, but also which steps and solutions helped to build a highly motivated and successful team.